 \ifCLASSOPTIONcompsoc \else \fi

 \ifCLASSOPTIONcaptionsoff

 \fi

 \begin{IEEEbiography}[{ }]{Andr\'es C Rodr\'iguez} recieved his BS in Industrial Engineering from the Pontificia Universidad Javeriana in Bogota, Colombia in 2012.
 Then recieved his MSc in Statistics from ETH Zurich in 2017.
-He joined as a PhD student the EcoVision group at ETH Zurich in 2017.
-His research interest is the intersection of machine learning and remote sensing with the focus on large scale analysis for biodiversity, sustainablity and environmental applications. \end{IEEEbiography}
+He joined the EcoVision Lab at ETH Zurich in 2017 as a PhD student.
+His research interest is at the intersection of machine learning and remote sensing with the focus on large scale analysis for biodiversity, sustainablity and environmental applications. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Stefano D'Aronco} received his BS and MS degrees in electronic engineering from the Università degli studi di Udine, in 2010 and 2013 respectively.
 He then joined the Signal Processing Laboratory (LTS4) in 2014 as a PhD student under the supervision of Prof. Pascal Frossard.
 He received his PhD in Electrical Engineering from École Polytechnique Fédérale de Lausanne in 2018.
 He is Postdoctoral researcher in the EcoVision group at ETH Zurich since 2018.
 His research interests include several machine learning topics, such as Bayesian inference method and deep learning, with particular emphasis on applications related to remote sensing an environmental monitoring. \end{IEEEbiography}